All immigrant visa applicants must complete and file DS-260 online.

 Submit your application by clicking the “Sign and Submit Application” button on the “Sign and Submit” page.

-However, once submitted, you will not be able to access your application again without calling for assistance from the National Visa Center, the Kentucky Consulate Center, or the U.S. Embassy or Consulate where you are currently located.
+However, once submitted, you will not be able to access your application again without filing an online inquiry with the National Visa Center, or the U.S. Embassy or Consulate where you are currently located.

 What You Should Expect in Your Consulate Interview?